29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 Whether you call it weed, pot, ganja, cannabis, or Mary Jane, the marijuana plant is quickly becoming a more effective and socially acceptable driver of good career opportunities.
 That's why, with cannabis companies launching and growing at a rapid rate, now is an amazing time to pursue marijuana jobs that offer the potential for better pay and faster-than-normal advancement.

 Yes, cannabis is still a banned substance at the federal level in America.
-However, according to NORML, as of December 6, 2023, medical marijuana is legal and regulated in more than 39 U.S. states.
+However, at the time of this writing, medical marijuana is legal and regulated in 38 U.S. states.
 And in 25 of those states, recreational marijuana is also legal and regulated.
 Will the federal government ever follow suit?
 Maybe, eventually.
 In the meantime, many people are prospering from state-level cannabis legalization.

-Across America, the state-legalized marijuana industry provided work for as many as 428,059 people.
-Projections from Marijuana Business Daily indicate that by 2024, that number could rise as high as 575,000.
-And according to the MJBizFactbook, between 2022 and 2028, the U.S. market for legal marijuana could grow by almost 90 percent to become worth more than $56 billion.
+Across America, the state-legalized marijuana industry provided work for over 428,000 people in February, 2022.
+And according to the MJBizFactbook, the U.S. market for legal marijuana should continue to grow through at least 2028.
 That could result in the legal cannabis sector supporting the employment of more people than America's manufacturing industry.

-So if you want a fresh alternative to the standard job options, then consider pursuing a cannabis career.
+So, if you want a fresh alternative to the standard job options, then consider pursuing a cannabis career.
 You can work directly with cannabis in areas of the industry such as growing, extraction, edibles production, packaging, delivery, or dispensing.
 Or you can do a job that helps support the industry without ever having direct contact with marijuana.
-In fact, you can qualify for some very cool cannabis-related opportunities if you have training or experience in areas such as business, marketing, design, technology, the culinary arts, legal support, law enforcement, or certain skilled trades like HVAC technology, carpentry, or electrical work.
+You could qualify for some cool cannabis-related opportunities if you have training or experience in areas such as business, marketing, design, technology, the culinary arts, legal support, law enforcement, or certain skilled trades like HVAC technology, carpentry, or electrical work.

-Simply put, when it comes to the legal cannabis industry, jobs are available for many different kinds of workers, professionals, and tradespeople.
-Some people even choose the path of entrepreneurship by starting their own marijuana-related companies (an option that comes with a lot of risk but also a lot of financial rewards if they succeed).
+Simply put, jobs are available in the legal cannabis industry for many different kinds of workers, professionals, and tradespeople.
+Some people even choose the path of entrepreneurship by starting their own marijuana-related companies.

 The following examples of marijuana careers only scratch the surface of what you may run across.
 But this article covers several of the best and most widespread opportunities.
 You'll also learn how to find and gain employment in this exciting new industry.